AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-viewer-20-cmdref-url/r-html5-viewer-20-cmdref-url-config.md

 config=2020/preset-oct
 ```

-This is equivalent to the following commands specified explicitly in the URL:
+This example is equivalent to the following command specified explicitly in the URL:

 ```
 style=customStyle.css